amtrak115/Route-Riter/README.md

 - Fully parse the Microsoft Train Simulator files by adapting an XML parser, http://pugixml.org/

-# Credits:
+# Credits/Acknowledgement:
-© Mike Simpson
+© Mike Simpson for writing this initially, the kindness and giving the necessary permissions. virtualtrains@tpg.com
-virtualtrains@tpg.com

-© Jeffrey Kraus
+© Jeffrey Kraus for donating his code and allowing this to be revived. http://www.digital-rails.com support@digital-rails.com
-http://www.digital-rails.com
-support@digital-rails.com